ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Output\]](property_append.gif)](property_append.gif)

 Note the placement of the "`-set option:...`" in the above.
 If you were to place it AFTER the creation of the "`xc:gray`" it would be that image that would be used to set the global artifact.
 That is because only the properties of the last image define the value stored in the global artifact.

 The reason is that only the last image is used to define the artifact.

-Actually what really happens is that "`-set`" is applied to every image in the current image list, even though it is generating a globel artifact.
-As such each image will assign its own properties into the global artifact, replacing the previously assigned values.
+Actually what really happens is that "`-set`" is applied to every image in the current image list, even though it is generating a global artifact.
+As such, each image will assign its own properties into the global artifact, replacing the previously assigned values.
 When finished, only the last image will have 'defined' the artifact.

 > ![](../img_www/warning.gif)![](../img_www/space.gif)
-> At this time the 'FX escape' has no way of reading properties or artifacts.
-And as such you current can not do arithmetic on such values.
+> At this time, the 'FX escape' has no way of reading properties or artifacts.
+> And as such you current can not do arithmetic on such values.

 ### Image Type when Reading and Writing {#type}

 The "`-type`" operator/setting defines the style or color space to use when an image is being read in or written out, to ensure the resulting image (in memory, or in the image file) is what you expect it to be.
 As part of this, it may do some [Color Space](../color_basics/#colorspace) modifications at the time of the file I/O, though only to ensure the image is in a form that was expected.

-For example "`-type`" has a special '`bilevel`' setting that can be used convert and save images as a two color monochrome image for some image formats.
-Similarly '`TrueColor`' and '`TrueColorMatte`' can be used force a [TIFF](../formats/#tiff) image to be saved as a full color RGB image even if the image is actually purely gray-scale.
+For example, "`-type`" has a special '`bilevel`' setting that can be used convert and save images as a two color monochrome image for some image formats.
+Similarly, '`TrueColor`' and '`TrueColorMatte`' can be used force a [TIFF](../formats/#tiff) image to be saved as a full color RGB image even if the image is actually purely gray-scale.

 Other settings include '`GrayScale`' and '`GrayScaleMatte`' which will ensure the written image is gray-scale only (without or with transparency, respectively).
 Or '`Palette`' to force the use of an indexed color map in formats that support this option.

 During reading of image file formats, a "`-type`" setting of '`TrueColorMatte`' will force a [JPEG](../formats/#jpeg) image being read, to have a 'Matte' or 'Alpha' channel added to its in memory storage, even though the [JPEG](../formats/#jpeg) format itself can not handle transparency.

 When writing to a [PNG](../formats/#png_formats) file format setting a "`-type`" of '`Palette`' will force it to use a color indexed "`PNG8`' internal image format.
 Similarly using "`BiLevel`" will force IM to dither color images to black and white for most image file formats.

-Unfortunately the exact meaning and capabilities of "`-type`" depend on the specific image format you are reading or writing.
+Unfortunately, the exact meaning and capabilities of "`-type`" depend on the specific image format you are reading or writing.
 See the various [Image File Formats](../formats/) example areas.
 For specific PNG examples see [PNG output formats](../formats/#png_formats).

 ------------------------------------------------------------------------